siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 In particular, a complete derivation should:

 - start from a bounded mass mode and a passing null probe,
-- compute the first-order interaction of the bounded mass closure with the passing probe,
+- compute the leading weak-field term in the interaction of the bounded mass closure with the passing probe,
 - integrate the resulting transverse momentum transfer along the probe path,
 - recover